Snowflake-Labs/terraform-provider-snowflake/pkg/manual_tests/user_default_database_and_role/test.md

 - Database and role are granted to the user, but the casing is not matched.
 - Database and role are granted to the user and the casing is matching.
 - Only role is granted to the user and the casing is matching.
+- Database and role are created with lowercase, granted to the user.

 ## Setup